MISP/MISP/docs/INSTALL.rhel7.md

 # Main function to fix permissions to something sane
 permissions_RHEL () {
   sudo chown -R $WWW_USER:$WWW_USER $PATH_TO_MISP
-  ## ? chown -R root:$WWW_USER /var/www/MISP
+  ## ? chown -R root:$WWW_USER $PATH_TO_MISP
   sudo find $PATH_TO_MISP -type d -exec chmod g=rx {} \;
   sudo chmod -R g+r,o= $PATH_TO_MISP
-  ## **Note :** For updates through the web interface to work, apache must own the /var/www/MISP folder and its subfolders as shown above, which can lead to security issues.
+  ## **Note :** For updates through the web interface to work, apache must own the $PATH_TO_MISP folder and its subfolders as shown above, which can lead to security issues.
 If you do not require updates through the web interface to work, you can use the following more restrictive permissions :
   sudo chmod -R 750 $PATH_TO_MISP
   sudo chmod -R g+xws $PATH_TO_MISP/app/tmp
   sudo chmod -R g+ws $PATH_TO_MISP/app/files